The Mosaic (MOS) Q2 2017 Results - Earnings Call Transcript

 Michael R. Rahm - The Mosaic Co.

 And in terms of India, I think the important point there is that the GST was reduced for fertilizer imports to 5%.
 And when you combine that with lower subsidy, their $230 import price, import economics continue to work there.
 Our team in India believes that India will import about 4.4 million tonnes of potash this year, up about 0.5 million tonnes from last year.
-You can see that our 2018 forecast range is 4.4 million to 4.6 million.
-And I think that the 4.4 million tonne forecast for this year assumes that we'll have a small increase in retail prices given a strong rupee, lower potash prices or relatively low potash prices, 5% GST.
+You can see that our 2018 forecast range is 4.4 million to 4.6 million tonnes.
+And I think that the 4.4 million tonne forecast for this year assumes that we'll have a small increase in retail prices, given a strong rupee, lower potash prices, or relatively low potash prices, 5% GST.
 Import economics and farm economics work with a very small increase in retail prices.
 So there's nothing in terms of policy changes that really concern us about the long-term prospects for potash demand in India.

 Operator